michaelnmmeyer/mascara/README.md

 Despite the simplicity of this approach, its performance is close to state-of-the-art.
-The following tables show the performance of our classifier on three corpora.
+The following tables show the performance of our classifier on four corpora.
 We use five-fold cross-validation, and only classify ambiguous periods.

 * Brown